saaj376/LeetSearch/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-### What This Means

-- ✅ You can use this software for commercial purposes
-- ✅ You can modify and distribute the software
-- ✅ You can use the software privately
-- ✅ You must include the license and copyright notice
-- ✅ You must state significant changes made to the software
-- ❌ The software is provided "as is" without warranty
-- ❌ Contributors are not liable for any damages

----

 **Disclaimer**: This tool is for educational purposes.
 Please use LeetCode's API responsibly and respect their rate limits.
 The tokens you use are tied to your personal LeetCode account - keep them secure and never share them publicly.